Shrabani2001/SpringBatchApplication/README.md

 # SpringBatchApplication

-## Spring batch is one of the core module of spring framework and using this spring batch you can create robust batch processing system.
+### Spring batch is one of the core module of spring framework and using this spring batch you can create robust batch processing system.

+_dh_